laravel-ja/ja-docs-11.x/original-en/controllers.md

 <a name="restful-localizing-resource-uris"></a>
 ### Localizing Resource URIs

 By default, `Route::resource` will create resource URIs using English verbs and plural rules.
 If you need to localize the `create` and `edit` action verbs, you may use the `Route::resourceVerbs` method.
-This may be done at the beginning of the `boot` method within your application's `App\Providers\RouteServiceProvider`:
+This may be done at the beginning of the `boot` method within your application's `App\Providers\AppServiceProvider`:

     /**
-     * Define your route model bindings, pattern filters, etc.
+     * Bootstrap any application services.
      */
     public function boot(): void
     {